Arts of the Working Class #3 – RESTLESS TOGETHERNESS

 About the artist

-Issue 3 is out with contributions by Bavand Behpour, Catrin Bolt, Lara Verena Bellenghi, Charlie Billingham,Julien Creuzet, Hans-Christian Dany, Eduard Freudmann, Tanya Goel, Club Fortuna, Aris Komporozos-Athanasiou, Filippe Lippe, Omri Livne, Kate Mackeson, Augustin Maurs, Nicole Messenlehner, Norbert Meyn, Niq Mhlongo, Àngels Miralda Tena, Elisabeth Molin, Guy Oliver, Heiko Pfreundt, Wolfgang Otter, Markus Riedler,Laurie Rojas, Christoph Sehl, ZOLLAMT
+with contributions by Bavand Behpour, Catrin Bolt, Lara Verena Bellenghi, Charlie Billingham,Julien Creuzet, Hans-Christian Dany, Eduard Freudmann, Tanya Goel, Club Fortuna, Aris Komporozos-Athanasiou, Filippe Lippe, Omri Livne, Kate Mackeson, Augustin Maurs, Nicole Messenlehner, Norbert Meyn, Niq Mhlongo, Àngels Miralda Tena, Elisabeth Molin, Guy Oliver, Heiko Pfreundt, Wolfgang Otter, Markus Riedler,Laurie Rojas, Christoph Sehl, ZOLLAMT

 „Arts of the Working Class“ ist eine Straßenzeitung für Armut, Reichtum und Kunst.
 Sie erscheint alle zwei Monate und enthält Beiträge von Künstlern und Denkern aus verschiedenen Feldern und in verschiedenen Sprachen.
 Sie richtet sich an die Arbeiterklasse, also an alle, und es geht um alles, das allen gehört.
 Jeder, der sie verkauft, verdient mit.
 Jeder Künstler, dessen Arbeit beworben wird, gestaltet mit.